microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Notification Unregistration

-The Module's Notification Unregister callback performs the work of stopping up the asynchronous notification that will occur when the underlying resource appears and disappears.
+The Module's Notification Unregister callback performs the work of stopping the asynchronous notification that will occur when the underlying resource appears and disappears.
 That is all.
 See DMF_DeviceInterfaceTarget_NotificationUnregister.

 **Important Note**: Starting with v1.1.127, it is no longer mandatory for Notification Modules to support this callback.
 Prior to v1.1.127, it was mandatory for Notification Modules to support this callback and call `DMF_ModuleClose()` from this callback.